cezarypiatek/cezarypiatek.github.io/src/content/post/testing-web-api-with-approval-tests/index.md

 var httpClient = applicationFactory.CreateClient();
 ```

-However this form has some limitations.
+However, this form has some limitations.
 It doesn't allow for mocking components used by our application - I guess you don't want to run tests against the real infrastructure, at least locally.
-Additionally there's a bug in the `WebApplicationFactory` implementation and by default hosted services are not stopped while calling `Dispose` - this might result in unexpected behaviors if your app is using them.
-Another thing is that after you create httpClient with `CreateClient` method, you still can't be sure if the app is fully initialize and ready to operate.
+Additionally, there's a bug in the `WebApplicationFactory` implementation and by default hosted services are not stopped while calling `Dispose` - this might result in unexpected behaviors if your app is using them.
+Another thing is that after you create httpClient with `CreateClient` method, you still can't be sure if the app is fully initialized and ready to operate.
 We can deal with all those problems by creating a custom class that inherits from `WebApplicationFactory<Program>`:

 ```cs
 class SampleApplicationFactory : WebApplicationFactory<Program>, IAsyncDisposable